antonfirsov/docs/2024/04-Apr/secure-your-container-build-and-publish-with-dotnet-8/secure-your-container-build-and-publish-with-dotnet-8.md

 TotalAvailableMemoryBytes: 4113563648 (3.83 GiB)
 ```

 As you can see, the application is running as the `app` user.

-As demonstrated, the switch (for Dockerfiles) to enabling non-root hosting is just a one line change.
+The switch to enable non-root hosting (in Dockerfiles) is just a one line change.

 ## Ubuntu Chiseled images